 What appeals to consumers in one geographical area might turn off those in another area.
 As formulators, it is important to understand the regional differences in texture preferences, and to avoid a one-size-fits-all mindset.

-Balance between pleasure & health
+Balance between health & indulgent

 So what's next?